| SC05 AWARD: ACM/IEEE Supercomputing 2005 recognized our research demonstration "Wide

 (Foundry Networks), and Thomas Tam (Canarie) who worked through the

 many problems that arose before and during our setup.
+Information

 Sheet [.pdf]